bodrick/awesome/TOPICS.md

 *   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models that available on Windows, Mac, Linux
 *   [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
-Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, WireGuard, Automation, Home Assistant, and Networking.
 *   [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 *   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal.
 Powered by OpenAI's GPT LLMs 💫